WiDS-Urbana-Champaign/WiDS-Urbana-Champaign.github.io/week05/lecture05p1.md

 layout: lecture
 description: >-
  We introduce the basics of bqplot & how it relates to grammar of graphics
-date: 2024-09-30
+date: 2025-02-17
 ---

 ## Today's Main Topics

  * Traitlets in Python
- * Grammar of Graphics & Imperative vs. Declaritive
+ * Grammar of Graphics & Imperative vs. Declarative
  * bqplot